A to Z of terms and acronyms used in Medical Appraisal Scotland website and SOAR.

-Appraisal Period refers to the fiscal year in which the appraisal took place (NOT what materials were discussed).
-The GMC and the Scottish Government need to track whether or not a doctor has taken part in annual appraisal processes in particular fiscal years.
+Appraisal Period refers to the fiscal year (April to March) in which the appraisal took place (NOT what materials were discussed).
+For reporting and review purposes, we need to be able to track whether or not a doctor has taken part in annual appraisal processes in particular appraisal years.

 Doctors trained in appraisal skills (by NES) to conduct medical appraisals on behalf of the health boards in Scotland.

 A complaint is a formal expression of dissatisfaction or grievance.
-In this declaration, the Appraisee is asked to demonstrate their awareness of any complaints, their participation in any investigations and any actions taken in response to the complaint, and subsequent reflection.
+In this declaration, the appraisee is asked to demonstrate their awareness of any complaints, their participation in any investigations and any actions taken in response to the complaint, and subsequent reflections.

 Continuous Professional Development.
 A continuous learning process that complements formal undergraduate and postgraduate education.

 Director of Medical Education.
 For Recognition of Trainer (RoT) purposes, DMEs are asked to review a trainer's Form 7 and make a recommendation regarding the RoT status.